|MPlayer - the movie player for Linux Select language : English Hungarian|

 The Subversion snapshots are working directories complete with Subversion metadata (the result of 'svn checkout').
 The source snapshots are bare sources without Subversion metadata (the result of 'svn export').

-We recommend to use latest SVN always, but currently there is also a reasonably recent release available, which includes an FFmpeg snapshot.
+We recommend to use latest SVN always, but currently there is also an outdated release available, which includes an FFmpeg snapshot.

 You can also get MPlayer via Subversion.
 Issue the following command to get the latest sources: